cdumay/flask-graylog/README.rst

 API client
 ----------

-To use query Graylog API, add a `GraylogAPIServer` instance to your code:
+To use query Graylog API, add a :code:`GraylogAPIServer` instance to your code:

 .. code-block:: python